akskettu-hub/akskettu-hub.github.io/cmdline_course.md

 ## Introduction

+This page is a summary of the contents of the course *Command Line Tools for Linguists* offered at the University of Helsinki.
+The contents of the course included an intoroduction to the UNIX command line enviroment and the use of command line tools likely to be useful for linguists.
+The course was aimed at novices in using the command line environment.
+After an introducton to the basics of using a UNIX system, the course introduces various tools for managing, processing, and manipulating text files.
+These tools are then used to create pipelines for text file processing, which in turn are used in scipts made to automate their execution.
+The course then introduces project building tools like `make` and project and version management tools like Git.
+Finally all the skills learned in this course are use to create this very GitHub hosted website.

-## Week 1: Introduction to Command Line Enviroments
+## Week 1: Introduction to Command Line Environments
-The first week began by installing a command-line enviroment.
+The first week began by installing a command-line environment.
 In my case I used Ubuntu through WLS2, as I am a windows user.
 We then proceeded to familiarise ourselves with the basics of interacting with the command line.
 This included basic commands, such as:

 | Command       | Description                        |